relizaio/reliza-cli/README.md

 - **--instance** - flag to denote specific instance for which releases should match (optional, if supplied namespace flag is also used and env flag gets overrided by instance's environment).
 - **--namespace** - flag to denote specific namespace within instance, if instance is supplied (optional).

+## 7.2 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps

+This use case is designed for the case when we have to roll back our deployments to a specific version of artifacts.
+Reliza Go Client can be leveraged to update deployments with the correct version of artifacts that can be pushed to GitOps.

+This functionality relies on [Reliza Hub](https://relizahub.com) to export instance or revision specs in [CycloneDX SBOM](https://cyclonedx.org/) JSON format.

+Steps to rollback:

+1. To obtain revision specs in CycloneDX SBOM JSON format, on [Reliza Hub](https://relizahub.com) go to instances, and click on the download link for the desired revision.
+Copy and save text opened in the new window as `reliza_rev_x.json`.

+2. Use `helm template` command to generate a definition file, save it as `helm_definition_tmpl.yaml`.

+3. Run command

+    ```text
+    docker run --rm \
+        -v /local/path/to/reliza_rev_x.json:/reliza_rev_x.json \
+        -v /local/path/to/values.yaml:/values.yaml \
+        -v /local/path/to/helm_definition_tmpl.yaml:/helm_definition_tmpl.yaml \
+        -v /local/path/to/output_dir:/output_dir \
+        relizaio/reliza-go-client \
+        replacetags \
+        --tagsource /reliza_rev_x.json \
+        --infile /values.yaml \
+        --defsource /helm_definition_tmpl.yaml \
+        --outfile /output_dir/output_values.yaml
+    ```

+Flags stand for:

+- **infile** - Input file to parse, such as helm values file or docker compose file.
+- **outfile** - Output file with parsed values.
+- **tagsource** - Source file with tags.
+- **defsource** - Source file for definitions.
+For helm, should be output of helm template command.
+- **type** - Type of source tags file: cyclonedx (default) or text.

 ## 8. Use Case: Programmatic Approvals of Releases on Reliza Hub